IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.ODataQuery/README.md

 ## Using the OData `Select`  feature

 If you wish to enable the `Select` functionality it must be enabled in the module settings, as well as opting into it on each Query you want to use this feature.
 The reason for this is that these endpoints become fundamentally untyped, from a response perspective, so it is something the service designer should deliberately opt into.
-When this feature is enabled `Controller` operations and `QueryHandler`s wil be updated to return untyped `IActionResult` and `IEnumerable` respectively.
+When this feature is enabled `Controller` operations and `QueryHandler`s will be updated to return untyped `IActionResult` and `IEnumerable` respectively.

+## What's in this module?

+This module consumes your `ODataQuery` enabled `Query`s, which you design in the `Service Designer` and generates the following implementation:-

+- Container registrations, registers OData infrastructure.
+- Controller Changes, appends ODataQueryOptions and adjusts return types if required.
+- Query changes, appends ODataQueryOptions.
+- QueryHandler changes, adjusts return types if required.
+- CRUD Changes, wires requests to new project and transform repository operations.
+- EF Repository Changes, adds new OData projection and transformation operations to repositories .
+- Swashbuckle swagger integration, updates swagger schema to include OData query parameter options.